A small business website is ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

 5. Choosing your website design template

 Now comes the fun part.
-Unless you have access to a web designer who can create and build a bespoke site for you, the easiest way to design a website is to use a template or theme.
+Unless you have access to a web design expert who can create and build a bespoke site for you, the easiest way to design a website is to use a template or theme.

 But before you go ahead and pay your money, have some idea of the type of content you want to include on your site.
 This will play a big part as to which theme you purchase and can be a costly mistake if you overlook this,